habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 > Reviewer #2: I have carefully evaluated the manuscript titled "Microtomographic investigation of a large corpus of cichlids".
 The authors present a substantial collection of tomographic images from cichlids collected in Lake Victoria, Africa.
 They showcase significant cranial, maxillary, and otolith images from 362 specimens and provide open-source Python notebooks to facilitate the manipulation and extraction of specific parts.
 I believe that this work represents a significant contribution to the understanding of cichlids and the application of Micro-CT imaging in fish studies.
 However, I have some suggestions to improve the manuscript:

 Thank you very much for the kind words.
-As we state in the [imaging section](https://habi.github.io/EAWAG-manuscript/#micro-computed-tomographic-imaging) we acquired 372 single tomographic scans of 133 different specimen (updated since submission of the manuscript, as a rest of fish relevant for the study was added).
+As we (now) state in the [imaging section](https://habi.github.io/EAWAG-manuscript/#micro-computed-tomographic-imaging) we acquired 372 single tomographic scans of 133 different specimen (updated since submission of the manuscript, as a rest of fish relevant for the study was added).
 This means that each specimen was scanned several times, usually one lower-resolution scan of the full head and two single higher-resolution scans for the oral and pharyngeal jaws.

 > The introduction section needs improvement.
 It is too simplistic and lacks informative details about the state of the art and the justification for the work.